kolkhis/tech-notes/linux/tmux/tmux_commands_arguments.md

-# tmux Commands & Arguments
+# Tmux Commands

+This pae goes through tmux commands and its arguments.
+Most of these notes come from `man tmux`

 To see all commands in a nice little table, check out the [Table of Commands](#Table-of-`tmux-list-commands`-Output).
 The options aren't explained there like they are in the [list](List-of-tmux-Commands-and-their-Options/Argumnents), but it's easier to look at.